profsmith89/ctps/_sources/chap11.md

     return
 ```

-The new bit is the addition of a `frontier` list, which keeps track of the possible moves not chosen.
+The new bit is the addition of a `frontier` list (line 14), which keeps track of the possible moves not yet chosen (line 24).
 Remember that the function `dogwalk` threw these other possibilities away.
-We now keep them so that the function ends when there truly are no other possible paths to explore.
+We now keep them so that the function ends when there truly are no other possible paths to explore (line 33).

 There is one tricky aspect to the maintenance of the frontier list: we might get to a location along multiple paths from the start location (see {numref}`Figure %s<c11_fig2_ref>` for such an example).
 We should add such locations to our frontier list only once.
-Lines 20-25 in `directions0.py` ensure that the algorithm abides by this condition.
+Line 23 in `directions0.py` ensures that the algorithm abides by this condition.

 ```{figure} images/c11_fig2.png
 :name: c11_fig2_ref